danthegoodman1/RedpandaSovereignStructure/README.md

 ## Bottom line up front

-Turns unstructured data into structured data using local models that run directly in Redpanda, so your data never has to leave your infrastructure.
-Combined with the retry mechanism, unstructured data to structured outputs becomes reasonably reliable for production workloads.
+Soverign Structure reliably turns unstructured data into JSON-schema conformant structured data using LLMs that run directly in Redpanda, giving you the choice of model, and never requiring your data to leave your infrastructure.

 ## How it works